Lithuania holds national vote, coalition talks expected

 Lithuania has kept strong democratic traditions since declaring independence from the Soviet Union in 1990.
 It has also played a major role as the protests in neighboring Belarus unfold against that nation’s authoritarian leader.

-Together with its Baltic neighbors Estonia and Latvia, Lithuania swiftly imposed sanctions against Belarusian leaders, and the European Union — a 27-nation bloc that includes the three Baltic nations — eventually followed suit with sanctions.
-Belarus is not an EU member.
+Together with Baltic neighbors Estonia and Latvia, Lithuania swiftly imposed sanctions against Belarusian leaders, and the EU — a 27-nation bloc that includes the three Baltic nations — eventually followed suit with sanctions.
+Belarus isn't an EU member.